TrungLe123692/Netflix-Movies-Data-Analytics-Project/README.md

 ### Data Visualization
 Seaborn Plot: Created a statistical visualization using `seaborn` and `matplotib` to answer some key business questions.

-## I took follwing steps for my Tableau dashboard
+## I took following steps for my Tableau dashboard
 1. Loaded and cleaned the Netflix dataset in Tableau.
 2. Created visuals: map by country, bar chart of ratings, donut chart by type, genre bar chart, area chart by year.
 3. Added filters for title and type.